eldoyle/PythonIntro/_episodes/07-Conditionals.md

 > ## Which parts do I need?
 > In general all if statement blocks must start with an `if` statement!
 However, the other parts aren't always needed.
 > * An `if` statement is not required be followed by an `else`.
 However, `else` must always be preceded by an `if`!
-> * You may have as many `elif` statments as you like following your `if` statement.  `elif` indicates that these are
+> * You may have as many `elif` statements as you like following your `if` statement.  `elif` indicates that these are
 > alternatives to each other, and only the code under the first true `if` or `elif` will be executed.
 > * In general, an `else` statement is not required for if/elif code blocks.
 If an `else` is present, code underneath the
-> `else` statment will only be executed if none of the preceding `if` or `elif` statements are true.
+> `else` statement will only be executed if none of the preceding `if` or `elif` statements are true.
 > * If you wish to check multiple conditions that are not alternatives to each other (i.e. each statement should be checked
 > regardless of the previous statement) you may stack up multiple if statments.
-If you use if/if instead of if/elif, *each `if`
+If you use if/if , *each `if` statement will be
-> statment will be checked for truth*.
+> checked for truth*.
 {: .callout}

 > ## Which path?